Active Crowds: Boundary effects

 For the SDE model \eqref{sde_model}, such boundary conditions correspond to partially reflecting or radiation conditions.
 Intuitively, once a particle reaches the boundary it is, with a certain probability, either removed or otherwise reflected, see \cite{grebenkov2006partially} and \cite[Section 4]{Lions1984}.
-For the discrete models of section \ref{sec:discrete} let us consider first the special case of a single species which yields the setting of a asymmetric simple exclusion process (ASEP) with open boundary conditions, the paradigmatic models in non-equilibrium thermodynamics, \cite{chou2011_nonequilibrium}.
-The dynamics of such a process is well understood and can be solved explicitly, \cite{Derrida1993:TASEP,derrida1998_exactly} (see also \cite{Wood2009:TASEP_boundary}).
-We denote by $\alpha$ and $\beta$ the rates by which particles enter (at the left boundary) or exit (at the right boundary) the lattice.
-Then, the key observation here is that in the steady state, system can be in one of three distinct states, characterised by the value of the one-dimensional current and the density as follows \begin{itemize} \item \emph{low density} or \emph{influx limited} meaning the density takes the value $\alpha$ and the flux $\alpha(1-\alpha)$; occurs whenever $\alpha < \min\{\beta, 1/2\}$ \item \emph{high density} or \emph{outflux limited} meaning density $1-\beta$ and flux $\beta(1-\beta)$; occurs whenever $\beta < \min\{\alpha, 1/2\}$ \item \emph{maximal density} or \emph{maximal current} if the density is $1/2$ and the flux $1/4$; occurs whenever $\alpha > 1/2$ and $\beta > 1/2$. \end{itemize} A similar behaviour can be verified for the macroscopic, on-lattice model \eqref{eq:MF_cross_diff} (or also \eqref{model_lattice1D_number_densities} with $\lambda =0$) for a single species on the domain $\Omega = [0,L]$, which reduces to a single equation for the unknown density $r$, i.e.
+For the discrete models of Section \ref{sec:discrete}, let us consider first the special case of a single species in two dimensions with two open and to closed boundaries.
+This corresponds to the asymmetric simple exclusion process (ASEP) with open boundary conditions, the paradigmatic models in non-equilibrium thermodynamics, \cite{chou2011_nonequilibrium}.
+The dynamics of such a process is well understood and can be solved explicitly \cite{Derrida1993:TASEP,derrida1998_exactly} (see also \cite{Wood2009:TASEP_boundary}).
+We denote by $\alpha$ and $\beta$ the rates by which particles enter (at the left boundary) and exit (at the right boundary) the lattice.
+Then, the key observation here is that in the steady state, system can be in one of three distinct states, characterised by the value of the one-dimensional current and the density as follows \begin{itemize} \item \emph{Low density} or \emph{influx limited} ($\alpha < \min\{\beta, 1/2\}$): the density takes the value $\alpha$ and the flux $\alpha(1-\alpha)$. \item \emph{High density} or \emph{outflux limited} ($\beta < \min\{\alpha, 1/2\}$): the density is $1-\beta$ and the flux $\beta(1-\beta)$. \item \emph{Maximal current} ($\alpha , \beta > 1/2$): the density is $1/2$ and the flux $1/4$. \end{itemize} A similar behaviour can be verified for the macroscopic passive model \eqref{eq:MF_cross_diff} (or also \eqref{model_lattice1D_number_densities} with $\lambda =0$) for a single species on the domain $\Omega = [0,L]$, which reduces to a single equation for the unknown density $r$, i.e.,

 We supplement the equation with the flux boundary conditions